openresty/lua-nginx-module/README.markdown

 Declares a shared memory zone, `<name>`, to serve as storage for the shm based Lua dictionary `ngx.shared.<name>`.

-Shared memory zones are always shared by all the nginx worker processes in the current nginx server instance.
+Shared memory zones are always shared by all the Nginx worker processes in the current Nginx server instance.

 The `<size>` argument accepts size units such as `k` and `m`: